SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-09-09-shiny-in-pubs.md

 ## Publish underlying data

 Datasets used in your application should also have their own DOI, obtained from an appropriate DOI-issuing repository such as FigShare, Zenodo, Dryad, or a domain-specific repository[^5].
-Although a minimal amount of data can be stored along with the code in a GitHub repository, hosting the data in an appropriate repository will enable greater re-use, visibility, and ahderence to metadata standards.
+Although a minimal amount of data can be stored along with the code in a GitHub repository, hosting the data in an appropriate repository will enable greater re-use, visibility, and adherence to metadata standards.

 [^1]: See [this post](https://cyberhelp.sesync.org/blog/shiny-sharing.html) to learn about getting your app on the web to begin with.